Lentil as Anything

-Lentil As Anything Inc. (Lentil) was a group of pay as you feel, not for profit vegetarian and vegan Australian restaurants founded by Shanaka Fernando.
+Lentil As Anything Inc. (Lentil) was a group of pay what you want, not for profit vegetarian and vegan Australian restaurants founded by Shanaka Fernando.
 Restaurants were located in Melbourne and Sydney and operated on a similar model to pay what you can.
 The operation closed in February 2022 due to financial concerns and allegations of mismanagement.
 Lentil is named after the Australian new wave band Mental As Anything.

 History

-Lentil is a multicultural, refugee-friendly, organisation founded in September 2000 and is registered with the Australian Charities and Not-for-profits Commission.
+Lentil was a multicultural, refugee-friendly, organisation founded in September 2000 and was registered with the Australian Charities and Not-for-profits Commission.
 There were four Lentil locations, the first of which opened in 2000 in St. Kilda and the largest being located at the former Abbotsford Convent.
-The most recent restaurant opened in the Melbourne suburb of Thornbury in 2015, and seven other locations have opened and later closed in the group's history.
+Their most recent restaurant was opened in the Melbourne suburb of Thornbury in 2015.
+A total of eight restaurants were active before their closure in 2022.

 Dining experience

 Live music, world music, films, and artworks were often performed and displayed at the restaurants, particularly at Abbotsford and Thornbury, where the restaurants became public meeting places with many patrons travelling from the north and east.
 It notably catered for the Green New Deal Conference in Melbourne in 2009.